lumean/cisco-cspc/README.md

 Currently missing:
 - unit tests
-- integration testing with CSPC VM
+- guide how to perform integration testing with CSPC VM

 ## Author(s)